-transactions with a holding period of less than one year falls by 19 p.p.
-Rain shocks do not deter sales involving OOT counterparties, and they have only a small negative effect on sales by individuals who are trading properties in the absence of recent employment or marital status changes (Igan & Kang 2011; Hilber & Kyytikäinen 2017).
+Finally, as a sanity check on our use of weather shocks to separate out noisy from non-noisy traders, we compare the proportion of sales associated with other tags for noise trading on dates with severe vs. normal weather.
+Table 6 confirms that severe rainfall crowds out flippers who would have been impacted by the transfer tax had it been in place.
+During days with tropical storm levels of rainfall (a roughly 2 s.d. shock), the share of transactions with a holding period of less than one year falls by 19 p.p.
+Rain shocks do not deter sales involving OOT counterparties, and they have only a small negative effect on sales by individuals who are trading properties in the absence of recent employment or marital status changes.
 Conditioning on all three tags results in a 15 p.p. reduction in noisy volume.
-Severe weather thus appears to replicate the quantity effects of a flip tax during the pre-reform period, providing an upper bound measure of the ex ante share of noise trading we use in the calibration in the next section.
+Severe weather thus appears to replicate the quantity effects of a flip tax, but during the pre-reform period, providing an upper bound measure of the ex ante share of noise trading.